Guidelines for Attending and Conducting Open Rituals

-The writer, the conductor and those attending the ritual all play a part in achieving these things.
+The writer, or the conductor, and those attending the ritual all play a part in achieving these things.

 Guidelines for those attending rituals:

-?
-Respect the sacred nature of the circle and don't chat or argue during the
+Respect the sacred nature of the circle and don't chat or argue during the ritual.

 Guidelines for those writing and conducting rituals.

-?
-Remember that it may be dark during the winter months and tailor the ritual
+Remember that it may be dark during the winter months and tailor the ritual accordingly.

-?
 Ensure that the ritual has a clear focus.
-It may be useful to explain the focus
+It may be useful to explain the focus at the start.

-?
-Learn your script - this is the best way to create flow but is time consuming
+Learn your script - this is the best way to create flow but is time consuming and not essential.

-As well a copies of the ritual and any props you may like to bring:
+As well as a copy of the ritual, any props you may like to bring: